Reach for your Walkman as we dust off some of the most memorable soundtracks of the 1980s

 Tangerine Dream are not to be trifled with.
 They’re not the kind of outfit you listen to passively.
 They don’t make you want to kick off your heels and dance around the living room.
-They exist in another galaxy, and their music demands your absolute attention.
+They exist in another galaxy, their music demanding your absolute attention.
 It can be hard-going for those who can’t hear past a catchy melody or three-chord anthem, but sometimes beauty has to be earned.

 As with all of their work, Tangerine Dream shouldn’t be judged on tracks but on albums.
-They create journeys that begin and end in the darkest valleys, with the kind of peaks that are truly breathtaking.
+They create journeys that begin and end in the darkest valleys, with the kind of spiritual peaks that are truly breathtaking.
 Listen to this one from start to finish and allow every nuance your unwavering attention.
 You deserve it.

 The Last Dragon (1985)

-The Last Dragon has one of the most ludicrous concepts of the 1980s.
+The Last Dragon features one of the most ludicrous concepts of the 1980s.
 A Kung-Fu, pop video mash-up in the Cannon vein, it tells the story of… wait for it… Bruce Leroy, a young African-American who must master a level of martial arts expertise known as ‘the glow’ to rescue love interest Laura Charles (Vanity) from the grip of an obsessed music promoter.
 Unsurprisingly, the movie has become a bona fide cult classic years after it was slammed by every self-respecting critic on planet Earth, and with good reason.

 Supervised by executive producer Berry Gordy, The Last Dragon is a Motown Productions vehicle designed to promote several acts signed to the label, and, much like the World Wrestling Federation’s cross-promotional pro wrestling effort No Holds Barred, the evidence is there for all to see.
-The divine and ultimately tragic figure known as Vanity had just finished Prince’s Purple Rain and was immediately signed to a four-picture contract as The Last Dragon approached, but her featured track 7th Heaven was later nominated for the infamous Golden Raspberry award along with the movie’s title track.
+The divine and ultimately tragic figure known as Vanity, who had just missed out on Prince’s Purple Rain following a falling out, was immediately signed to a four-picture contract as The Last Dragon approached, her featured track 7th Heaven later nominated for the infamous Golden Raspberry award along with the movie’s title track.